Brazil's unemployment rate hits record low; job creation tops estimates

 interest rate

-at a near 20-year high of 15% as the ?central bank seeks to tame persistent inflation.
+being at a near 20-year high ?of 15% as the ?central bank seeks to tame persistent inflation.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.